-You can use this service if you’ve been sent a Simple Assessment letter by HM Revenue and Customs (HMRC).
+You must pay your Simple Assessment tax bill if you’ve been sent a letter by HM Revenue and Customs (HMRC).

-Simple Assessment is a way to pay Income Tax that couldn’t be automatically taken out of your income.
+Simple Assessment is a way to pay Income Tax that could not be automatically taken out of your income.
 This may be tax you owe:

 - from a previous tax year

-There’s a fee if you pay by credit card.
+There’s a fee if you pay by corporate credit card.

 Make sure you pay HMRC by the deadline on your letter.
-You’ll be charged interest and may have to pay a penalty if your payment is late.
+You may be charged interest and have to pay a penalty if your payment is late.

 You’ll be asked to: